 Booking patch tests

-When the client hasn't had a patch test before for that treatment:
+if the client hasn't had a patch test before for that treatment:

 When a client hasn't had a patch test before, Treatwell Pro automatically books a 15-minute slot at least 72 hours before the treatment is due to go ahead.